JS: this (binding)

 What is thisBinding

-In function body, the thisBinding is represented by the keyword this
+- In function body, the thisBinding is represented by the keyword

-The purpose of thisBinding is to allow function to implicitly work with a object. (without actually passing the object as argument.)
+. - The purpose of thisBinding is to allow function to implicitly work with a object. (without actually passing the object as argument.)
+For example, in

-A function may or may not make use of thisBinding.
-For example, if a user defined function body does not contain this
+knows about xArray. - A function may or may not make use of thisBinding.
+If a user defined function body does not contain

 keyword, then the associated thisBinding does nothing.